-Turkey submitted its Intended National Determined Contribution (INDC) on 30 September 2015, with a greenhouse gas reduction target (including land use, land use change and forestry (LULUCF)) of up to 21% below business as usual (BAU) in 2030 (The Republic of Turkey, 2015).
-Excluding LULUCF emissions, the target in the INDC is equivalent to a 348% increase from 1990 levels, or a 97% increase from 2012 levels.
-As of 9 October 2017 Turkey has not yet ratified the Paris Agreement, awaiting confirmation that they will be treated as a developing country and therefore eligible for the Green Climate Fund (Financial Times, 2017).
+Turkey remains one of the only two G20 countries that have not ratified the Paris Agreement.
+Its Intended National Determined Contribution (INDC) submitted in 2015, contains a greenhouse gas reduction target (including land use, land use change and forestry (LULUCF)) of up to 21% below business-as-usual (BAU) in 2030 (The Republic of Turkey, 2015).
+Excluding LULUCF emissions, the target in the INDC is equivalent to a 95% increase 2016 levels (latest historical year included in our analysis).

 We rate Turkey’s NDC target “Critically Insufficient”.
 Turkey’s commitment is not in line with interpretations of a “fair” approach in line with holding warming below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit.
 This means that if most other countries followed Turkey’s approach, global warming would exceed 3–4°C.